Code of Conduct

-All Delegates, including speakers, exhibitors, media, staff, and other participants are expected to behave with integrity and respect towards other delegates attending or involved with the ESPID Meeting and/or any related event or activity.
+All Delegates, including speakers, exhibitors, media, staff, and other participants are expected to behave with integrity and respect towards other delegates attending or involved with the ESPID Meeting and/or any related event, activity or third-party related platform.

 The ESPID is committed to informing Meeting delegates about the code of conduct for event attendees, as well as ensuring that procedures and guidance for appropriate reporting of unacceptable behavior of any kind are made available to all those involved.

 The present Code of Conduct is not a legal document or prescriptive in nature.
 It supplements, but does not affect, the application of other relevant policies, regulations, rules, and laws, including laws regulating the premises in which the ESPID Meeting takes place and any applicable host country agreement if the event takes place in a physical venue.
 The ESPID complies with such policies and will report all inappropriate conduct accordingly.

 Online Behaviour During the ESPID 2021 Virtual Meeting

 Meeting delegates will be provided with personalised credentials allowing them access to the Virtual Meeting.
 These credentials are personal and non-transferable.
 Non-registered individuals, patient parent/relatives, other members of the public and minors will not be able to access the Virtual Meeting, unless upon prior agreement with the Virtual Meeting organisers.

 Throughout the Virtual Meeting, all meeting delegates are expected to interact with fellow attendees in the same way as at a physical ESPID Meeting.
 As such: